 Rutin (3, 3′, 4′, 5, 7-pentahydroxyflavone-3-rhamnoglucoside) is bright yellow or greenish-yellow substance with Molecular Formula C27H30O16.
 Rutin is also called vitamin P (bioactive flavonoid are referred as vitamin P).

 Rutin has a wide range of pharmacological properties.
-It has antidiabetic, anti-inflammatory, antioxidant, β-amyloid oligomer-reducing, antimicrobial, antifungal, neuroprotective and anti-allergic activities.
+It has antidiabetic, anti-inflammatory, antioxidant, β-amyloid oligomer-reducing, antimicrobial, antifungal, neuroprotective, and anti-allergic activities.
 It has been used therapeutically to decrease capillary fragility.
-It shows beneficial effects in various chronic diseases, such as cancer, diabetes, hypertension, hypercholesterolemia, neurodegenerative diseases and Alzheimer’s disease.
-Scientist are still not able to give detail of mechanism, by which Rutin work in body.
+It shows beneficial effects in various chronic diseases, such as cancer, diabetes, hypertension, hypercholesterolemia, neurodegenerative diseases, and Alzheimer’s disease.
+Scientist are still not able to give detail of mechanism, by which Rutin work in the body.

 Rutin extracts are available in the market as dietary supplement.
 There are approximately 130 registered therapeutic medicinal preparations are containing rutin.

 - Rutin content derived from buckwheat seeds: 0.48mg/100g to 4.97mg/100g

 - Chemistry: Glycoside between the flavonol quercetin, and the disaccharide rutinose (α-LRhamnopyranosyl-(1→6)-β-D-glucopyranose)

 - Boiling point: 983.1 °C at 760 mmHg

 Rutin is bioflavonoid, and vitamin.
 It is used in the prevention, and treatment of a variety of diseases including piles, hemorrhage, heart diseases, varicose veins, bruises on skin, allergy, etc. Below is given important medicinal properties of Rutin.